Kong/docs.konghq.com/app/konnect/org-management/oidc-idp.md

 {:.important}
 > **Important:** Keep built-in authentication enabled while you are testing IdP authentication.
 Only disable built-in authentication after successfully testing IdP authentication.

 You can test the SSO configuration by navigating to the login URI based on the organization login path you set earlier.
-For example: `cloud.konghq.com/login/examplepath`.
-If your configuration is set up correctly, you will see the IdP sign-in window.
+For example: `https://cloud.konghq.com/login/examplepath` where `examplepath` is the unique login path string set in the steps above.
+If your configuration is set up correctly, you will see the IdP sign-in page.

 You can now manage your organization's user permissions entirely from the IdP application.